rust-lang/reference/src/types/impl-trait.md

 impl Bar for i32 {}
 ```

-This is legal, because `i32` could not possibly be a hidden type of `Foo`, because it doesn't implement `Trait` wich is a requirement for all hypothetical hidden types of `Foo`.
+This is legal, because `i32` could not possibly be a hidden type of `Foo`, because it doesn't implement `Trait` which is a requirement for all hypothetical hidden types of `Foo`.

+> Note that this only works within the crate that defined the trait and the hidden type, as otherwise adding any trait impl would become a semver breaking change,
+> as a dependent crate could have implemented the trait for one of its own type-alias-impl-trait whose hidden type could have gotten an impl in the crate defining the trait.

 ### Associated types